-- (j) because the person has committed an offence against section 120;13 - (k) because of the nature and seriousness of the offence. - (2) Also, it is lawful for a police officer, without warrant, to arrest a person the police officer reasonably suspects has committed or is committing an indictable offence (also a "suspect"), for questioning the person about the offence, or investigating the offence, under part 8. - (3) Subsection (1) does not apply to a child.
+- (k) because of the nature and seriousness of the offence.14 - (2) Also, it is lawful for a police officer, without warrant, to arrest a person the police officer reasonably suspects has committed or is committing an indictable offence (also a "suspect"), for questioning the person about the offence, or investigating the offence, under part 8. - (3) Subsection (1) does not apply to a child.15 - (4) Despite subsection (3), but subject to the Juvenile Justice Act 1992, section 20,16 a police officer may- - (a) arrest a child under a provision of another Act authorising the arrest of a person without warrant; or - (b) if the police officer reasonably suspects a child has committed or is committing an offence against section 120 or the Traffic Act 1949-arrest the child, without warrant.